dates1967/simpleinvoices/si4win/ReadMe.txt

                * Fixed: Using default browser option forces tray icon to apear (had no way to exit program otherwise)
                * Fixed: About dialog not apearing
                * Fixed: MySQL safe shutdown procedure failing
-               * Note: This release contains No binarys from a 3rd part, they are all direct from their respective projects.
-Also, no files are compressed (UPX)
+               * Note: This release contains No binarys from a 3rd party, they are all direct from their respective projects.
+Also, no files are compressed (UPX) This should solve any false positives with any anti-virus program

       * 1.5.0 - 5/25/2011
                * Added: ini Option EnableTrayIcon